lucianoayres/chatty-ai/README.md

 ### Adding Features

-1. Create new assistant YAML files in `builtin/` if needed
+1. Create new assistant YAML files in `builtin/` for core assistants
+2. Add sample configurations in `samples/` for user reference
-2. Implement new features in `main.go` or `assistants.go`
+3. Implement new features in `main.go` or `assistants.go`
-3. Follow the existing code structure and patterns
+4. Follow the existing code structure and patterns

 ## Error Handling